mac-/eidetic/README.md

 * key - required, a unique string that is used to access the value
 * returns true if there was an entry that was successfully removed from the cache

+The ttl method is used to get the number of seconds until a specific item expires in the cache:

+	ttl(key:String)

+* key - required, a unique string that is used to access the value
+* returns a number representing the number of seconds until the item expires

 The clear method is used to empty the entire cache:

 	clear()